Who can resist a grilled cheese sandwich?

-I remember the days when a grilled cheese sandwich was just a combination of American cheese and bread.
+I remember the days when a grilled cheese sandwich was just a combination of American cheese and basic white bread.
 Now, this iconic recipe has been revamped in hundreds of different versions, taking the whole sandwich game up about ten notches.

 One of my personal favorite ways to upgrade a this type of sandwich is with fruit.

 There’s always some sort of fruit component in the mix, and it’s not just there for you to nosh on in between bites.

 It’s also there for experimentation, and encourages trying different combinations of cheese and fruit to make your taste buds tingle with excitement.

 Usually, when I think about making a fruity grilled sandwich, the first options that come to mind are apples, pears, or strawberries.

 You know, something that lends itself to a tasty flavor combination alongside the dairy, that isn’t overpowering in sweetness or in fruitiness, so it doesn’t overwhelm the palate.

 Peaches also go amazingly well with cheese.
 Since they’re in season, I started to experiment with a variety of different combinations until I came up with something truly delicious.

 The recipe you see here was my favorite.
 Gruyere and brie are delightfully easy to melt, and don’t overpower your taste buds like gorgonzola or gouda might in other grilled sandwiches.

 The peach flavor really shines through in every single bite.